nsfmc/generic-cx-content/05.essays/60.comments/essay.md

 Allow me to repeat: by leaving the `todo()`, i communicate to others (or future-marcos) my understanding that the problem exists but that rather than investing time in writing possibly unneccessary code, *i am moving on.* In the present day, it gets me unstuck and moves me forward towards a working implementation that i can nit-pick later.

-Again, i'm not promising work on the femtoyak (as my tumblr comments have borne out), i'm not even committing to it—i'm doing two things: publicly acknowledging the issue and giving myself permission to punt it so that i can get on with my day.
+Again, i'm *not* promising work on the femtoyak right now, i'm not even committing to it in the future (as my tumblr comments have borne out)—i'm doing two things: publicly acknowledging the issue *exists* and punting it so that i can get on with my day.
+Why even put my name on it, you ask?
+If somebody does get around to it, they know exactly who to ask for more detail!
+I'm happy to help them!

 Most of you are shouting at your monitor saying that this is like time-management 101, but it took my subconsciously creating these `todo()` comments to get me to *truly* internalize their [real ultimate power](http://en.wikipedia.org/wiki/Real_Ultimate_Power).

 [^gtd]: A sweep, briefly, is this nifty idea where in order to be able to prioritize all the task you possibly have, you put everything you can think that might be a task into a task list.
 By moving all those ideas out of your head and into a place you're likely to look at later, you allow your mind to only wander to tasks that are relevant *now.* gtd® is [copyright](http://www.5by5.tv/b2w) DavidCo 2001.